Sponsored by

 Recipe Text

-Why bake bread when it is available on the shelf of a grocery store?
+Why bake bread when it is available on the grocery store shelf?

-Never are we sure as to how fresh the bread bought from the store is.
+Because, never are we sure as to how fresh the store-bought bread is.
 There is always a lurking fear that we are eating and feeding our family with stale bread.

-All commercial breads and cakes have improvers in them which helps them to increase their shelf life.
+All commercial breads and cakes have improvers in them which increases their shelf life.
 These improvers are chemicals which our body system tries to eliminate.

-Once we learn how to bake bread, the door to baking opens an entirely new range of recipes of the West.
-When we smell the beautiful aroma of bread while baking at home, we would always prefer to make (bake) it at home.
+Once we learn how to bake bread, the door to baking opens!!
+An excitingly entirely new range of recipes of the West entice us to experiment.
+Once we smell the beautiful aroma of bread, while baking at home, we would always prefer to make (bake) it at home only.

-It’s simple and fun, baking bread at home.
+It’s simple and is fun to bake bread at home.

-Care : Because Home made Bread doesn't have improvers, it becomes stale the next day!!!!
+Care : Home-made Bread shown in this recipe doesn't have improvers, thus it becomes stale the two days if not under refrigeration!!!!

 Ingredients: